How to Write a Disaster Recovery Plan in 2024: Template + Examples

 Data backup and recovery

 A section of a DRP should be dedicated to data backup and recovery.
-This should list backup methods, frequency of backups, the storage locations, and the procedures for data restoration.
+This should list backup methods, frequency of backups, the storage locations, and the procedures for data protection and restoration.

 Redundant systems and infrastructure